christopher-natan/Javascript.Cms.Backend/README.md

 # CMS Backend

-Javascripts for the CMS that I developed from scratch (own project)
+Variety of Javascript for the CMS that I developed from scratch (own project).
+I would like to demonstrate the way I code using Javascript technology.